gladly-team/tab-cmp/README.md

   - [ ] iframed new tab

 **Ad Partner Behavior**
 * The request to Google Ad Manager includes the expected privacy options.
-For the request to `securepubads.g.doubleclick.net/gampad/`: the `us_privacy` query string value is `1YNN`, the `gdpr` value is `0`, and `addtl_consent` value is a string of numbers.
+For the request to `securepubads.g.doubleclick.net/gampad/`: the `us_privacy` query string value is `1YNN` and the `gdpr` value is `0`.

   Works on:
   - [ ] top frame